ImperialCollegeLondon/ReCoDE-SPH-solver-2D-NS/docs/SPH.md

 ## Gravity force:

-Finally, the force due to gravity is calculated as
+Finally, the force due to gravity is given by:

 $$\mathbf{F}_ {gi} = (0, −\rho_ {i}g)$$